airbytehq/airbyte/docs/connector-development/connector-specification-reference.md

 In order for the Airbyte UI to correctly render a specification, however, a few extra rules must be followed:

+1. The top-level item containing the `oneOf` must have `type: object`.
-1. Each item in the `oneOf` array must be a property with `type: object`.
+2. Each item in the `oneOf` array must be a property with `type: object`.
-2. One `string` field with the same property name must be consistently present throughout each object inside the `oneOf` array.
+3. One `string` field with the same property name must be consistently present throughout each object inside the `oneOf` array.
 In each instance of this field, there must be a [`const`](https://json-schema.org/understanding-json-schema/reference/generic.html#constant-values) value unique to that `oneOf` option.
 For example:
     ```
     {
       "dropdown_list_option": {
+        "type": "object",
         "oneOf": [
           {
             "required": ["option_title"],